r-lib/ragg/README.md

 This package provides graphic devices for R based on the AGG library developed by the late Maxim Shemanarev.
-AGG provides both higher performance and higher quality than the standard cairo based drivers provided by grDevices, and is further system agnostic so that output should be identical across operating systems.
+AGG provides both higher performance and higher quality than the standard raster devices provided by grDevices.

 ## Installation

-The package is currently under development and has only been configured for Mac and Linux.
-You’ll need to have pkg-config, freetype, libpng, and libtiff available on your system to compile the package.
-If you have these libraries available you should be able to install the package using devtools:
+The package is currently under development but will be released on CRAN shortly.

 ``` r
 # install.packages('devtools')